Thomas Mesereau: Michael Jackson

 In 2004, Mesereau and Susan Yu were hired to replace attorneys Mark Geragos and Ben Brafman as lead trial counsel.
-Johnnie Cochran, who had represented Jackson during earlier molestation accusations, had recommended Mesereau to Jackson's family.
+Johnnie Cochran, who represented Jackson during earlier molestation accusations, recommended Mesereau to Jackson's family.
 In an unusual pretrial hearing, Mesereau called Santa Barbara County District Attorney Thomas Sneddon to the witness stand and examined him under oath.
-The trial lasted from January to June 2005 and ended with Jackson acquitted of all 14 charges against him.
+The trial lasted from January to June 2005 and ended with Jackson acquitted of all 14 charges.
 Mesereau attended Jackson's funeral service and interment in 2009.
 In 2019, followed by the release of the documentary Leaving Neverland, Mesereau defended Jackson once again.

 Joe Babajian

 In 2009, Mesereau and Yu defended Joe Babajian in a high-profile mortgage fraud criminal trial in federal court in Los Angeles.
 Babajian had been indicted by a federal grand jury for twenty-one felony counts, including criminal conspiracy, real estate fraud, bank fraud, loan fraud, and wire fraud.
 Federal prosecutors claimed Babajian participated in a scheme to inflate property values and submit fraudulent loan documents and false property appraisals.

 Eight individuals pleaded guilty to being part of the conspiracy prior to trial.
 Three individuals, including Babajian, went to trial.
 On August 10, 2009, the jury returned his verdict, acquitting Babajian of thirteen counts and being hung on the remaining eight counts.
 The other two defendants were convicted.